CarolineMoraesOliveira/DojoPizzeria/README.md

 # DojoPizzeria
-# Starting to learn about JS objects.
+# Starting to learn about JS objects